iotaledger/bee/documentation/docs/getting_started/docker.md

 ## Setup using `docker-compose`

 You can keep track of different configurations of the node using the [`docker-compose`](https://docs.docker.com/compose/).
-An example `docker-compose.yml` is in `./bee-node/docker/`.

-For example, if you just quickly want to try out the node software on its own.
+An example `docker-compose.yml` is in `./bee-node/docker/`, if you just quickly want to try out the node software on its own.

 If you want to run the latest release from Docker Hub you can call: